OGI Conference 2025

 Geetie Singh-Watson

-Geetie Singh-Watson, founder of The Bull Inn, in Devon, will also join our stellar line-up at OGI Conference 2025.
+Geetie Singh-Watson, founder of The Bull Inn, in Devon, also joined our stellar line-up at OGI Conference 2025.
 Geetie opened the world’s first certified organic pub in London, back in 1998 – the Bull Inn is now her 4th!

-Geetie will discuss the values that drive her award-winning commitment to sustainability, ethical sourcing and community, sharing her vision on what it means to do business responsibly — with heart, integrity and a deep respect for people and planet.
+Geetie joined OGI Board member Barry Connolly in conversation at OGI Conference 2025, to discuss the values that drive her award-winning commitment to sustainability, ethical sourcing and community, sharing her vision on what it means to do business responsibly — with heart, integrity and a deep respect for people and planet.

 Máiréad Costin